emirsevil/emirsevil/README.md

-- 👋 Hi, I’m @emirsevil
+- 👋 Hi, I’m @emirsevi
-- 🌱 I’m currently learning Java
 -  I am a sophomore at Bilkent